 The history contains messages for all kinds of change updates, e.g. a message is added when a new patch set is uploaded or when a review was done.

 The change screen automatically polls for updates to the currently viewed change.
 If there is an update the user is informed by a popup panel in the bottom right corner.

 The polling frequency depends on the server configuration; by default it is 30 seconds.
 Polling may also be completely disabled by the administrator.

 The side-by-side diff screen shows a single patch; the old file version is displayed on the left side of the screen; the new file version is displayed on the right side of the screen.

 This screen allows to review a patch and to comment on it.

-The checkbox in front of the project name and the file name allows the patch to be marked as reviewed.
+The checkbox in front of the file name allows the patch to be marked as reviewed.
 The Mark Reviewed diff preference allows to control whether the files should be automatically marked as reviewed when they are viewed.

 In the header, on each side, the list of patch sets is shown.
 Clicking on a patch set changes the selection for the patch set comparison and the screen is refreshed to show the diff between the selected patch sets.
 The currently selected patch set is highlighted by a light blue background.

 On the left side

 Base can be selected to compare a patch set against